jc7qx/mynotes/研究紀事/再犯預測/hyperparameters.md

 forest = RandomForestClassifier()
 grid_cv = GridSearchCV(forest, new_params, n_jobs=-1)
 ```
+a Grid search fits a model using every single combination of these hyperparameters.
+What is more, in each fit, the Grid search uses cross-validation to account for overfitting.
+After all combinations are tried, the search retains the parameters that resulted in the best score so that you can use them to build your final model.

 For large datasets, you need to take a different approach.
 Fortunately, ‘the different approach’ is already covered by Scikit-learn… again.
 That’s why my next post is going to be on `HalvingGridSearchCV` and `HalvingRandomizedSearchCV`.